Vlad-BloodMoon/os-partnership/README.md

 ~~Once the agent has chosen a partner, the script goes into lockdown to prevent anyone else using it while the current partnering process is taking place.
 A partnering process takes priority over a dissolution.~~

 From version 1.0.7, the script can handle multiple requests by multiple avatars simultaneously.
+This actually simplifies the code while also making the code safe against inadvertent confusion between processes.

 ## Files not included
 [Back to Top](#os-partnership)